varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ## Cross-Site Request Forgery(CSRF)

+- Tricks the browser to use its session cookie to approve actions initiated by a third party site
 - Forces a user to execute unwanted actions on a site they are currently authenticated on
 - Targets state change requests
 - Browser requests automatically includes credentials